Kojk-AI/spobet/README.md

   This repository implements, using Keras, a pose-based, word-level sign language recognition with BERT-style transformer.

-- Required environment and packages are contained in the Docker image provided.
-Docker build file will also be provided
 - Model is trained on WLASL 2D pose data, on the ASL100 split. https://github.com/dxli94/WLASL
 - Model is built with Keras layers; highly transferable and configurable
 - Comparable* accuracy levels achieved on the ASL100 split as compared to other pose-based word-level sign language recognition models